-Define a call coverage path for users with the Lucent Intuity hunt group as a coverage point.
+Define a call coverage path for users with the Lucent INTUITY hunt group as a coverage point.
 You may need to define several call coverage paths depending on how the customer wants to handle call coverage for different groups of subscribers.
-If the Lucent Intuity system has been integrated with an existing switch, you may need to add the Lucent Intuity hunt group as another coverage point for existing coverage paths.
-See Worksheet F: Assign the Call Coverage Path for Users in Chapter 2, "Switch Integration Planning" for the selected coverage paths.
+If the Lucent INTUITY system has been integrated with an existing switch, you may need to add the Lucent INTUITY hunt group as another coverage point for existing coverage paths.
+See Worksheet F in Chapter 2, "Switch Integration Planning" for the selected coverage paths.